polynominom/animation-system/README.md

 Core Tasks:

-- [x] Implement Skeleton Mesh and Animation parsing
+- [x] Implement Skeleton Mesh and Animation parsing.
 - [ ] Add skinnin joint bone information into rendering.
-- [ ] Implement simple 1D BlendTree
+- [ ] Implement Generic BlendTree that can handle 1D and 2D lerp blending operations as well as additive blending.
-- [ ] Extend 2D BlendTree
-- [ ] Implement InverseKinematic
+- [ ] Add InverseKinematic Solvers for LookAt, Foot and GrabReach.
-- [ ] Entity Component System
+- [ ] Entity Component System.
+- [ ] CrossFade transition mechanism with blend trees.
+- [ ] AnimationStateMachine that treats every blend tree as a different state.
+- [ ] Integrate hierarchy into AnimationStateMachine and make it layered.
+- [ ] Allow ragdoll physics to effect to Post Processing stage in the pipeline.